 Or you can instantly purge all cached content and data from your website using the Performance menu in the admin toolbar:

-Here is another plugin that is easy to configure and use when you want to clear cache on a WordPress site.
+WP Fastest Cache is another plugin that is easy to configure and use when you want to clear cache on a WordPress site.
 In fact, it’s a fan favorite for many WordPress users because of its simplicity and user-friendliness.

 You have two options:

 You can also do this from wherever you are in WordPress.
 Just expand the Clear Cache menu in the admin toolbar and you’ll see the options there:

 Click Settings > WP Rocket on the menu bar to the left of the screen.
 Once you’re on the Dashboard tab, click the Clear Cache button.
 You can also hover over the WP Rocket button on the WordPress admin bar and click the Clear Cache button.

 If you want to delete the cache off of a specific blog post or website page, you can click on the Pages or Posts buttons on the left-hand menu bar, hover over the blog or page you’re looking to target, and press the Clear This Cache link.

 Image source: WP Rocket

 Or, from the post or page editor screen, in the editor panel, pless the Clear Cache button right above the Move to Trash link in the Publish meta box.

 WPMU DEV’s Hummingbird plugin allows you to compress files, use “lazy loading,” read website performance reports, cache your WordPress site, and more.
 Active on +1 million websites around the world, it’s a world-class plugin with loads of features to help optimize your site… and we highly recommend it!